Using Backmarks for Dating

 The three buttons featured here are a case in point.
 They were all made by Stokes for the NSW Maritime Services Board but have three different backmarks: Stokes & Sons Melb., Stokes & Sons Victoria, and Stokes Australia.

 The Maritime Board dates from 1936 until 1995.
 Stokes & Sons Pty.
 Ltd. changed to Stokes (Australasia) Ltd. in 1962.
-Therefore, two of the buttons date from 1936-62.
+Therefore, two of these buttons date from 1936-62.
 The ‘Stokes and Sons Victoria’ may date before the early 1950s as it does not have vent holes.
 The back with ‘Stokes Australia’ may date from 1962.
 It does have the two vent holes that date in use from the early 1950s.
 Unfortunately, that’s as close as we can get.

 For any comments or queries, please use the Contact page.